chariotsolutions/aws-examples/cloudtrail_to_elasticsearch/README.md

     already in OpenSearch.
 If you don't specify this parameter, the program will load all events in your bucket -- which may take quite some time.

-    The `--s3` option tells the program to read from an S3 bucket and prefix; replace the values shown here with those for your installation.
+    The `--s3` option tells the program to read from an S3 bucket and prefix.
+To avoid reading lots of directory entries from S3, the prefix should be as specific as possible.
+For example, `AWSLogs/o-7e8xfub22q/123456789012/CloudTrail/us-east-1/2022/04/`
+    rather than just `AWSLogs/`.
+If you have a lot of accounts and/or regions, you'll find it much easier to store the list of prefixes in a file and loop over them in the shell.

     If you've downloaded events, you can instead use the option `--local` with the path of your download directory, and the program will read event files from there.